Skip to content

 1. SSH Connection

-• Connects to your configured server(s) via SSH
+• Connects to your configured server via SSH.

-• Verifies server access and permissions
+• Verifies server access and permissions.

 2. Image Handling

-• Transfers Docker images directly to servers
+• Transfers Docker images directly to the server.

-• Uses FTL's layer caching for optimization
+• Uses layer caching for faster transfers.

-• Pulls images from configured registry
+• Pulls images from the specified registry.

-• Requires registry authentication (username/password only)
+• Requires registry authentication (username/password).

 3. Environment Setup

-• Configures environment variables
+• Configures networks.

 4. Service Deployment

-• Launches services with health checks
+• Launches application services with health checks.

-• Performs zero-downtime container replacement
+• Performs zero-downtime container replacements.

-• Configures Nginx reverse proxy
+• Configures the Nginx reverse proxy for routing.

 5. SSL/TLS Setup

-• Manages SSL/TLS certificates via ACME
+• Manages SSL/TLS certificates via ACME.

-• Configures HTTPS endpoints
+• Configures HTTPS endpoints for your application.

 6. Cleanup

-• Removes unused containers
+• Removes unused containers.

-• Cleans up temporary resources
+• Cleans up temporary resources.

 Configuration